guidocella/japanese-cli/README.md

 ## Minimalistic IME

 A lightweight alternative to IBus that interacts with Anthy on standard input and output.
-This converts one word at a time, so it's only viable if you mostly just read Japanese rather than writing it.
+This converts one word + one particle at a time, so it's only viable if you mostly just read Japanese rather than writing it.

 - Download Anthy's .tar.gz archive from https://packages.debian.org/sid/anthy (as the CLI binary in the old Sourceforge version is broken) and cd to the extracted directory.
 The later example usage assumes `/opt/anthy`
 - Apply `anthy.patch` with, for example, `patch -p1 < ../japanese-cli/anthy.patch`.
 This removes most printf calls and makes it read from standard input